 We have our winners!

-Congratulations to this year's YSSW Contest winners!
-The winners booklet is available here:
+Congratulations to the 2013-14 YSSW Contest winners!
+The 2014 winners booklet is available here:

 Welcome to the online submissions process for Young Southern Student Writers!
 Student entries are submitted this year as they were last year (i.e., by the teacher and according to grade level and category).
 Note that submissions are accepted EXCLUSIVELY online.
 They will arrive in our database as e-mail attachments.
 Permissible file formats: .doc, .docx, or .rtf.
 No PDF files please, and do not send e-mails with the poetry or prose submissions in the body of the e-mail message.